stjordanis/Zenko/docs/docsource/installation/install/installing_xdm.rst

 Deploying XDM
 -------------

 #.
-Create a Keycloak realm for XDM with:
+Create a Keycloak realm for XDM:

    .. code::